JoviMetzger/42Project-Inception/README.md

 <br>

-### 👽PHP-FPM Configuration (.www.conf)
+### 👽PHP-FPM Configuration (.ww.conf)

-The .www.conf file plays a critical role in configuring PHP-FPM for your WordPress container. <br>
+The .ww.conf file plays a critical role in configuring PHP-FPM for your WordPress container. <br>
-By default, PHP-FPM uses its standard .www.conf file, which may not meet your container’s requirements,<br>
+By default, PHP-FPM uses its standard .ww.conf file, which may not meet your container’s requirements,<br>
 such as listening on the correct port or applying optimal resource limits. <br>
 If not properly configured, your container could experience performance issues or <br>
 fail to connect to NGINX or other services. <br><br>

-**Why Customize .www.conf?** <br>
+**Why Customize .ww.conf?** <br>
 - `Port Configuration:` <br>
 Ensure PHP-FPM listens on the correct port (e.g., port 9000) <br>
 for communication with services like NGINX. <br>